jtratner/sudoku-fuzzer-udacity/README.md

 Original solution mutator -- by Brandon on Udacity.

-Checker fuzzer - written by Jeffrey Tratner (+ inspired by fuzzer test cases from Bill Barry and Brandon)
+Test runner, checker fuzzer and some no-solution sudoku - written by Jeffrey Tratner (+ inspired by fuzzer test cases from Bill Barry and Brandon)

-Random testers contributed by Kedar Bellare (Generation-based and Transformation-based)
+Great refactoring + random testers contributed by Kedar Bellare (Generation-based and Transformation-based)

 Tricky example of a fail-in-subgrid-only grid and a grid with floating point numbers from Goldsong

 License
 -------
 Freely provided under the MIT License